706-419-3883

 Cancer: Does a Vegetarian Diet Help?

 If you had a magic pill that would reduce your risk for cancer between 30% or more, the threat from dying from heart disease by 32%, reduce your risk for type 2 diabetes by 47-78 %, and taste good—wouldn’t you take it?
-In this article we will show how a vegetarian diet can improve the quality of your life by reducing your cancer risks and help your prognosis if you have cancer.
-After all, 38% of Americans will develop cancer sometime during their lives.
+In this article we will show how a vegetarian diet can improve the quality of your life by reducing your cancer risks.
+After all, nearly 1/2 of Americans will develop some form of cancer during their lifetime.

 Many Advantages